-The San Diego Zoo Safari Park offers visitors the opportunity to explore an 1,800-acre wildlife preserve that’s home to over 3,500 animals across 260 species from six continents of the world.
+The San Diego Zoo Safari Park offers visitors the opportunity to explore a 1,800-acre wildlife preserve that's home to over 3,500 animals across 260 species from six continents of the world.

 Its most famous feature is the expansive free-range enclosure that is home to herds of giraffes, rhinos, antelope, zebras, and buffalo among other animals.
 Visitors can ride the Africa Tram that encircles the enclosure to see the animals up close and in natural habitats.

 The San Diego Zoo Safari Park also has extensive individual animal enclosures that offer visitors the chance to observe them from a short distance.
 Many of the animals are endangered species, and the San Diego Zoo Safari Park has an active conservation and breeding program that is world-renowned.